-Adams has built a consistent winner in the UNG women’s soccer program, reaching double digits in wins each of the past 10 seasons and making postseason play a regular occurrence with five trips to the NCAA Tournament in the past eight years, making it to the second round in each appearance and to the Sweet 16 in 2016.
+Adams has built a consistent winner in the UNG women’s soccer program, reaching double digits in wins each of the past 11 seasons and making postseason play a regular occurrence with six trips to the NCAA Tournament in the past nine years, making it to the second round in each appearance and to the Sweet 16 in 2016.

 In 2014, UNG was ranked as high as sixth-nationally during the regular season and finished the year as the highest scoring team in NCAA Division II with a 358 goals per game average, while also leading the nation in total point, total goals and points per game.
 The Nighthawks made their deepest run to date that season falling to Lenoir-Rhyne in penalty kicks in the second round of the NCAA Division II Tournament.

 Adams joined the UNG coaching staff as the head men's and women's soccer coach in 2003.
 In two seasons at the helm of the men's program, Adams led North Georgia to a 19-17-2 mark and was named the Southern States Athletic Conference (SSAC) Coach of the Year in 2004.
 He led North Georgia to a third place finish in the conference and their first NAIA Regional Tournament appearance in the program's history.

 In addition to his collegiate coaching pedigree, Adams also has successful head coaching experience on the professional level as he led the 2011 version of the Atlanta Silverbacks women’s team to the United Soccer League’s W-League Championship with a 6-1 victory over the Ottawa Fury.